WafflesExploits/Academy/README.md

 </h1>

 <h3 align="center">
-  > Academy is a fitness app prototype built on VisualStudio with C# and .NET Framework with SQLite Database
+  > Academy is a fitness app prototype built on VisualStudio using C# and .NET Framework with SQLite Database
 </h3>